lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 }
 ```

-In the original [`TransactionModel`](https://github.com/lyleresnick/ReportTableAdapterDemo/blob/master/ReportTableAdapterDemo/TransactionModel.swift) , each data value was stored as a string.
+In the original [`TransactionModel`](https://github.com/lyleresnick/ReportTableAdapterDemo/blob/master/ReportTableAdapterDemo/TransactionModel.swift), each data value was stored as a string.
 Generally, unless a value can be processed as a string, you will have to be convert it to its primitive type.
 By primitive, I mean in a form that I can be naturally processed, like a date, a decimal, or a URL.

 In the new `TransactionModel`, the data is stored in its primitive form.
 Unlike in the  previous transformation function, the data is not converted in the transformer.
 The `TransactionModel` class has been given the responsibility to perform any necessary conversions that are required to change the external representation to the new internal representation.

-You can see that the `TransactionModel.init` converts:
+The `TransactionModel.init` process all of the input strings to primitive types.
+It converts:

-- a group string into a group value
+- a group string to a group value
-- a date string into a date value
+- a date string to a date value
-- a debit indicator and an amount string into double value
+- a debit indicator and an amount string to double values

-Here a conversion error results in fatal error, but alternatively, you might make the init failable or you get more specific by throwing an error.
+Here a conversion error results in fatal error, but alternatively, you might make the init failable or you can get more specific by throwing an error.

-It is not hard to imagine that a  `convenience init` for this class could be built to take a JSON dictionary as an argument and pass the parsed elements to this `init`.
+It is not hard to imagine that a  `convenience init` for this class could be created to take a JSON dictionary as an argument and pass the parsed elements to this `init`.

 ```swift